Where Does $100 to Big Dog Ranch Rescue Go?

 Using the above information, every $100 in revenue was spent as follows:

 -$ 18: Medical and Vet Care, Transport Costs, Dog Food, Dog Supplies, Etc.

 -$ 64: Total Expenses

 BDRR is a 10-year old non-profit focused on saving dogs, caring for them, finding them homes, and educating the public on dog care and the importance of spaying and neutering.
 Consequently, their costs are primarily in staff who take care of the dogs and costs related to taking care of the dogs (i.e. medical, food, supplies, etc).
 No employees were highly compensated (defined as more than $100,000).

 About 10% of revenue was spent on office-related expenses and other expenses.

-BDRR appears to be also focused on growing the endowment which they were able to in 2017 by allocating $2 million of the $6 million raised to the general fund.
+BDRR appears to be also focused on capital expansion and growing the endowment as evidenced by allocating $2 million of the $6 million raised to the general fund.